Los Angeles Trail

 The trail remains alongside the creek, crossing it at points.
 Staying on course can get a bit tricky as there are footpaths breaking off at several points, trying to lure you away from the trail.
 When in doubt, stay with the water.
 As long as you don’t stray too far from the creek, you will end up at the right place.

 When the canyon walls close, you are nearing the waterfall.
-The narrows present a small obstacle.
-The water pours over a cluster of rocks in the center of the gorge and there is no easy way to continue walking.
-Either cross the ledge to the right, passing below a low overhang that could be difficult for taller hikers, or hop across the creek and climb up the rock to the left.
+As the trail ascends the right bank of the canyon (leading to several dead ends), jump the trail and begin rock hoping up the creek.
+As long as the water is low, this should not be a problem.
+If the water level is high, head up the wall of the canyon and drop back down.
+The narrows present one obstacle that requires a bit of dexterous climbing.
+The water pours over a cluster of rocks in the center of the gorge and there is no easy way to continue upstream.
+Either cross the ledge to the right, passing below a low overhang that could be difficult for taller hikers, or hop across the creek and hoist yourself up the conglomerate rock on the left side of the creek.
 Both routes are feasible for agile hikers.

-Above the obstacle, rock hop and climb a few hundred feet further to Santa Ynez Falls.
+Above the obstacle, rock hop and climb a few hundred feet farther to Santa Ynez Falls.
 The 18-foot waterfall looks diminutive outside of the rainy season, but the enjoyable hike to the cascade makes up for it.
+Maidenhair ferns drape down the rock alongside the falls, which spills into a small shadowy grotto.

 Santa Ynez Waterfall Trail